-How Wrongful Death Is Proven
+How To Prove Wrongful Death

-By Canaan Suitt, J.D. | Last updated on June 11, 2025 Featuring practical insights from contributing attorney Jason M. LichtensteinWrongful death is when someone dies due to another person’s negligence or intentional actions.
-The party responsible doesn’t have to be a particular individual.
-Companies and manufacturers can also be at fault.
+By Canaan Suitt, J.D. | Reviewed by John Devendorf, Esq. | Last updated on November 19, 2025 Featuring practical insights from contributing attorneys Matthew Bretz and Jason M. LichtensteinWrongful death is when someone dies due to another party’s negligence or intentional actions.
+The party responsible may be another person or company.
+Wrongful death claims are civil lawsuits, brought by the deceased person’s surviving family members or estate, against the party responsible for the death.

-“There are a lot of nuances and regulations and rules to follow in wrongful death and survival actions, making it imperative to get a lawyer who’s familiar with personal injury law involved,” says Jason M. Lichtenstein, a personal injury lawyer at Edgar Snyder & Associates in Pittsburgh, Pennsylvania.
+“There are a lot of nuances and regulations and rules to follow in wrongful death and survival actions, making it imperative to get a lawyer who’s familiar with personal injury law involved,” adds Jason M. Lichtenstein, a personal injury lawyer at Edgar Snyder & Associates in Pittsburgh, Pennsylvania.

 What Causes Wrongful Death?